 That quickly led back to, "Still, she has diabetes, and that star power would bring in so many people!"

-Halle Berry's case is perhaps even more complicated in the sense that her connection with diabetes only seems to confound the public's confusion about diabetes types -- certainly not in the interest of the folks currently lobbying for more clarity there!
+Halle Berry's case is perhaps even more complicated in the sense that her connection with diabetes only seems to confound the public's confusion about diabetes types -- certainly not in the interest of the folks who've argued for new names for diabetes in the past.

 Personally, I would hope no one would ever consider Halle to be a great spokesperson for a diabetes cause.
 Yet, that hasn't stopped her from doing just that — raising diabetes awareness, particularly among African-Americans who are at higher risk of developing type 2.
 In fact, in 2004, she was tagged as the first ambassador for the National Diabetes Education — Diabetes Aware Campaign, with support from the Entertainment Industry Foundation and Novo Nordisk.